AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 1. Order PCB's.
 2. Assemble kit bags.
 3. Burn Arduino bootloader and load the sketch from this repo into it.
-4. Upload the ATU formware from this repo into the PIC16F1938 microcontroller.
+4. Upload the ATU firmware from this repo into the PIC16F1938 microcontroller.

 # Build configurations
 There are various build configurations posssible: